ooples/pine_script_docs/source/concepts/Repainting.rst

 As you will learn if you read this page, repainting is a complex matter.
 It has many faces and many causes.
-Even if you don't program in Pine, this page will help you understand the array of causes that can lead to repainting, and hopefully help you have more meaningful discussions with script authors.
+Even if you don't program in Pine, this page will help you understand the array of causes that can lead to repainting, and hopefully enable more meaningful discussions with script authors.